wp-plugins/pet-adoption-search-widget/readme.txt

 Visitors to your site can choose what kind of pet to search for, enter their U.S. zipcode or Canadian postal code, and go search for adoptable pets near them.
 The search results will open in a new browser window or tab on the Adopt-a-Pet.com website.

 Note that the plugin loads content from a third-party site via iframe, and so may introduce cookies, tracking codes, etc. in addition to those present on your WordPress site.
 This plugin and widget is in no way affiliated with or endorsed by Adopt-a-Pet.com or its partners.

+Want to help make this plugin better? <a href="https://github.com/ChrisHardie/pet-adoption-search-widget">Pull requests are welcome</a>.

 == Installation ==
 1. Upload the `pet-adoption-search-widget` folder to the `/wp-content/plugins\\` directory